 - To brown butter, add the butter to a high-sided (it will splatter, so use high sides) medium to large pot, and heat over medium heat to melt, stirring nearly continuously or swirling the pan.
 The butter will melt, foam, turn clear, golden, turn brown, and then will smell nutty.
 As soon at the butter begins to turn brown and there are a few brown specks (but not black), take the pan off the heat, pour butter into a large bowl, and continue to stir for about 1 minute, to ensure carryover heat doesn’t continue to cook and subsequently burn the already browned butter.

-- Add the thyme and rosemary; set aside.
+- Add the thyme, rosemary, remainder of the garlic, and stir to incorporate; set aside.
 Tip – Read blog post section about fresh vs. dried herbs, and optionally straining the herbs from the butter.
 While the butter rests with the herbs infusing in it, mash the potatoes.

 - Use a potato masher to mash the cooked potatoes.
 You can do this right in the basin/black canister of the slow cooker.